 Before You Start

-- Make sure that your project administrator created Define Filtered Variables. for you.
-For more information, see
+- Your project administrator created variables for you.
+For more information, see Define Filtered Variables.

 Create a Variable Filter